stephenfjohnson/coffee-offering/src/pages/about/about.md

 ## Coffee Sourcing

 Numerous sourcing methods are viable for getting coffee from the producer to the end customer.
-Please review info provided by the Listing Company for details about the sourcing structure of a given offering.
+Please review information provided by the Listing Company for details about the sourcing structure of a given offering.

 ## Origin Belt